AheadIO/OpenAnnotationIO/README.md

 ### Motivations
 The “aboutness” that is described in the Annotation is conveyed using an instance of the oaio:Motivation class.

+### External Resource

+### Basic Resource Types
+#### Dataset
+#### Text
+#### Sound
+#### Video
+#### Image
+#### Model

+### Agents
+More information about the agents behind the creation of an Annotation is normally required with an identification IRI.
+For instance they could be includes whether individuals, a group or a software and with is additional properties such as real name, company name, position, and email address.

+**Example Use Case:** Gaelle wants to submit an Annotation to a system that does not know about her identity, for instance if the IRI of the user is from a Database that ins't shared, she would like her name to be displayed and a way for other system to either add her comment in the database or either send her a notification when new notes are added in a federated system sceneraio.
+Her software client adds this information to the Annotation to send to external services.

+### Audience

+### Rights

 ### Selectors
 Annotations refer to part of a media, rather than all of it, as the Target.
 We call that part of the media a Segment.
 A Selector is used to describe how to determine the Segment from within the Source media.
 Multiple Selectors can be given to describe the same Segment in different ways.